dannyboy849/Full_YOLOv11_Tutorial/YOLOv11/README.md

 # How to install YOLOv11 on Ubuntu 24.04 (the easy way)
 ### Notes:
 On our GeFORCE RTX 4070 SUPER, it took 5 hours 4 minutes for 1000 epochs.
-This was simply to ensure we had the most data possible, but changing the delta value can aid as well.
+You may ask why begin with so many epochs - this is simply to ensure our data had fully converged, but after this we added an early stopping of 250 epochs

 # 1. Pull yolov11 from github: